Some would argue that overpacking is a rite of passage, but there is an easier way. Here are 12 tips for packing light.

 Equally, don’t get attached to low-value items.
 Peter wouldn’t let me throw away our relatively cheap snorkel mask after the South Pacific, so he carried it for five months in South America.
 We used it about thrice (when we could have hired instead).
 Don’t make the same mistake.

 Every time I teased Peter about the aforementioned snorkel mask, he gleefully reminded me that I was lugging around a glass bottle full of Angel perfume which I’ll admit now was completely unnecessary.

 I also packed two types of cleanser and three types of bras (normal, bandeau, sports).
 On the road, few people will notice or care what you look like, so leave the luxuries at home.
-Don’t worry about frizzy hair (leave your straighteners at home), don’t worry about bra straps showing beneath your halterneck, don’t worry about smelling like a delicate blend of sweet red fruits, soft caramel, honey and praline combined with the captivating power of Patchouli and vanilla.
+Don’t worry about frizzy hair (leave your straighteners at home), don’t worry about bra straps showing beneath your halterneck, don’t worry about not smelling like a delicate blend of sweet red fruits, soft caramel, honey and praline combined with the captivating power of Patchouli and vanilla.
 It’s really not that important.

 Equally, unless you’re a fitness junkie, leave any dedicated workout gear at home.
 If you’re hiking, swimming and walking on the road, you’ll likely stay fit and your workout gear will remain unused.

 Liquids are disproportionately heavy and can be terrible for packing light.
 Instead of packing big bottles of shampoo and other toiletries, opt for solid versions.
 These will be lighter, smaller, more durable, less messy and longer lasting.

 This is tricky if you’re going on a long-term trip covering a wide variety of situations.